Starbucks CEO replaced by Brian Niccol, a fixer who revived Chipotle when the chain was in distress

 In 2018, when Chipotle was reeling from multiple food poisoning outbreaks that had sickened 1,100 people, the company called Taco Bell CEO Brian Niccol to turn things around.

-As Chipotle’s Chairman and CEO, Niccol beefed up the company’s marketing and product innovation, added a loyalty program and improved store operations.
+As Chipotle’s chairman and CEO, Niccol beefed up marketing and product innovation, added a loyalty program and improved store operations.
 He also instituted employee benefits, like a program that pays employees’ college tuition costs at certain schools.

 Chipotle’s revenue since then has nearly doubled.

-Note: This story has been updated to correct that Schultz is a longtime leader at Starbucks but not a founder.